-Sustainability Appraisal (SA) - a formal, systematic process to assess the environmental, economic and social effects of strategies and policies from the start of preparation onwards.
+Sustainability Appraisal (SA) - a formal, systematic process to assess the environmental, economic and social effects of strategies and policies in an LDD from the start of preparation onwards.
 The process includes the production of reports to explain the outcomes of the appraisal.